 - Fold the cooked rice into the yoghurt mixture gently with a large spoon.

 - Line a rectangular cake tin or oven dish with non-stick liner or use a good non-stick coated dish.
 Spread half the rice mixture in the bottom, keeping it from the unlined sides of the dish with the help of a spatula.
 Cover with an even layer of the aubergine and mushroom mixture, then the rest of the rice.
 Level the top and sides.
 Loosely cover with foil and put in the centre of the preheated oven.
 Bake for one hour.
 Uncover and bake for about forty five minutes or until there is a golden, lightly browned crust on the sides and top.
 You can spray the top with some oil to help the top brown more nicely or brush with oil/melted butter.
 You need to keep an eye on it for the last half hour to make sure you don’t get a burnt crust.
 Cooking times greatly depend on the kind of oven and the dish you are using so it’s good to be safe.

 - Melt the butter in a small saucepan and add the barberries.
 Cook over medium-low heat for a couple of minutes until the barberries are shiny and a little puffed up.
 They burn easily so be careful not to cook too long or on very high heat.

 - Make sure the rice is not sticking to the sides of the dish.
 You can use a knife to loosen it from the sides.
-Place a large tray (or platter or chopping board) on top of the baking dish and holding tight with both hands turn to release the cake onto the tray.
+Place a large tray (or platter or chopping board) on top of the baking dish and holding tight with both hands flip to release the cake onto the tray.
 Peel off the liner, if using.
 Garnish the cake with the barberries and serve with a chopped tomato, cucumber and onion salad dressed with lemon juice and olive oil.
 Enjoy!